OpenCLTBrigade/cmpd-holiday-gift/README.md

 When you pull changes to the database schema or sample data the application may stop working.
 When this occurs you need to delete the SQLite database in `run/` and restart your server instance.
-After restarting the server be sure to seed the database using `npm run seed`.
+After restarting the server be sure to seed the database using `yarn run seed`.
 You should now be good to keep going!

 # Build for Production

-To prepare the server for production, run `npm run build`.
+To prepare the server for production, run `yarn run build`.

-Optionally run `npm prune --production`.
+Optionally run `yarn prune --production`.

-Start the production-mode server with `NODE_ENV=production npm run start-server`
+Start the production-mode server with `NODE_ENV=production yarn run start-server`

 # Front-end development

 Static assets are in `public/`.
 The react app is in `src/`.

-All front-end dependencies should be added using `npm install --save-dev`.
+All front-end dependencies should be added using `yarn install --save-dev`.
 They will be bundled into `build/` in production mode.

 # Back end development